 Comment |

-If the Commentargument is NULL (both locale and text are empty) it will be ignored and any existing comments will remain unchanged.
-If the comment is to be reset, an empty text with a locale shall be provided.
+If the Comment argument is NULL (both locale and text are empty) it shall be ignored and any existing comments will remain unchanged.
+To reset the comment, an empty text with a locale shall be provided.

 Result Code |